 In May 2021, Chief Justice Newby announced the establishment of a Task Force on ACEs-Informed Courts.
 The goal is to understand the impact of ACEs on children and to develop strategies for addressing ACEs within the court system.
-Task Force initiated projects and recommendations to support ongoing ACEs-Informed court efforts, including family court, will continue to operate after the final Task Force meeting in December 2023.
+In July 2022, the Chief Justice's Task Force on ACEs-Informed Courts unanimously passed a motion to support statewide implementation of family court to benefit families and children across North Carolina.